BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.” - Matthew 5:17 (KJV)

+[Fufill; Meaning Live a Perfect Life, Prophesy as The True Living G-d in The Flesh, Passover Lamb, Be betrayed, Brutally Tortured and Murdered to be Resurrected, Ascend into Heaven, Returning to Father G-d,  Adonai YHVH Jehovah Almighty to Sit as HIS Right Hand; Outpouring HIS Spirit to indwell in HIS People (Chosen), Believers (Called), (Accepted)]

 “Verily I say unto you, This generation shall not pass away, till all be fulfilled.” - Luke 21:32 (KJV)

 “Remember ye the law of Moses my servant, which I commanded unto him in Horeb for all Israel, with the statutes and judgments.” - Malachi 4:4 (KJV)